ngstokes/2016/source/Lesson1-Geometric-Objects.rst

      west_area = multi_poly[0].area

      # We can check if we have a "valid" MultiPolygon.
 MultiPolygon is thought as valid if the individual polygons
-     # does notintersect with each other.
+     # does not intersect with each other.
 Here, because the polygons have a common 0-meridian, we should NOT have
      # a valid polygon.
 This can be really useful information when trying to find topological errors from your data
      valid = multi_poly.is_valid